 Business goals are the actionable steps you need to take to grow as a retail vendor.
 Without goals, there is no measure of success.
 Of course, you can set high-flung goals that you have no way of meeting, or you can set reasonable goals—a step process—that will prove a successful outcome.

-- Can it be achieved?
+Can it be achieved?
 The whole point of setting business goals is to achieve a specific outcome.
 Lofty goals can be motivating, but can fall apart quickly.
-Whereas, realistic goals can stand against the odds.
-That way if something takes a wrong turn, you can adjust your goals and still have a favorable outcome.
+Whereas realistic goals can stand against the odds.
+That way if something takes a wrong turn, you can adjust your goals and still have a favorable outcome as you navigate how to become a vendor.

 Are your goals bound by time?
 Business goals should be bound by time.
 Your goals may be specific, measurable, achievable, and relevant, but if you haven’t set a timeframe for reaching your goals, you may never get there.
 Ask yourself, do you want to reach your business goals in a month, a year, or in five years?

-Make you sure You're Ready to Become a Retail Vendor
+Step 3: Make Sure You're Ready to Become a Vendor

 One of the most common challenges that can cripple and sink a burgeoning company is financial difficulties.
 If you don’t have enough money to produce your product or even keep the lights on, you’re in trouble.